marhcouto/feup-sope/MP2-PART2/README.md

-# Client-Server communication system in Linux (Server part)
+# Client-Server communication system in Linux (Server)

 ### Description
 Project delopped in c, that simulates the behaviour of client-server system and all the communication involved.
 The program was intended to test the knowledge on inter-process communcation